 Currently, if you want to use Macie in practice to (for example) scan your application log files, you will need to do some up-front steps first.

-This guide assumes your application logs to AWS CloudWatch, if not then use the sections that are appropriate.
+This guide assumes your application logs to AWS CloudWatch.
+If not, use the appropriate sections.

 Our goal here is to get our log data into an S3 bucket in AWS us-east-1 region so Macie can scan it.
 To do this, we first need to get our data out of AWS CloudWatch and in to an S3 bucket in the region that our CloudWatch logs are stored.